-Report the source (including name, city, and state), a brief description, and the value of all gifts totaling more than \$350 received by you, your spouse, or a dependent child from any source during the year.
+Report the source (by name), a brief description, and the value of all gifts totaling more than \$375 received by you, your spouse, or your dependent child from any source during the year.
 Exclude: Gifts from relatives, gifts of personal hospitality from an individual, local meals, and gifts to a spouse or dependent child that are totally independent of his or her relationship to you.
-Gifts with a value of \$140 or less need not be added towards the \$350 disclosure threshold.
-Note: The gift rule (House Rule 25, clause 5) prohibits acceptance of gifts except as specifically provided in the rule. \$6,000 Value \$600 \$400 Flight, tickets and lodging for the Super Bowl (determination of personal friendship Commemorative bowl engraved with event and my name Description Silver Platter (determination of personal fitendship received from the Ethics Committee) by the Committee on Ethics) Sam Jones, Hutchinson, KS Mr. Joseph Smith, Arlington, VA Salina, KS Source Rotary Club,
+Gifts with a value of \$150 or less need not be added towards the \$375 disclosure threshold.
+Note: The gift rule (House Rule 25, clause 5) prohibits acceptance of gifts except as specifically provided in the rule.